• Skip to primary navigation

 • More salmon recipes

-This is an easier version of blinis very similar to the regular pancakes and they work very well.
-Baking powder is used instead of yeast and all the ingredients are mixed together all at once.
+Baking powder is used instead of yeast, and all the ingredients are mixed together all at once.

 Ingredients